Nowadays, vehicles have become so much safer than they’ve ever been, and only continue to improve by the decade.

 Engine Won’t Start When The Vehicle Is In Park, But Will When It Is In Neutral

-Another fairly obvious way you can tell if the neutral safety switch is faulty is if your car won’t start when it’s in park, but will start when shifted into neutral.
+Another fairly obvious way you can tell if the NSS is faulty is if your car won’t start when it’s in park, but will start when shifted into neutral.

 Most vehicles today won’t allow the key to be removed if it’s in any gear except park.
 At the very least, your vehicle will warn you with chimes or gauge cluster warning lights that it isn’t in park.
 Because of that, it’s usually pretty difficult to start it when it isn’t in park.